-When travelling in aircraft remember getting access to sterile conditions is close to impossible.
+When flying on a plane, remember that access to sterile conditions is close to impossible.
 Formula needs boiled water and you may not like to use the hot water supplied by any external source.

 These are life savers when you are travelling by air or have a long journey ahead.
 Firstly, a sling will keep your hands free.
 Secondly, they are perfect when you want your baby to fall asleep on a long flight.

-The rocking motion of your walking and the warmth of being close to the mother will soothe the baby and they fall asleep much faster!
+The rocking motion of your walking up and down the aisle and the warmth of being close to their grown-up will soothe the baby and they fall asleep much faster!